zzgang/kconnp/README.md

 * Black list for ACL: /etc/iports.deny

 ######Explains
-* The priority of black list is higer than white black list.
+* The priority of black list is higher than white black list.
-* If the iport is specified，the connections will be precommectted.
+* If the iport is specified，the connections will be pre-connected.
 * If the connection is configured stateful (tag: (S))，each connection only be use one time before closing.